-Professional misconduct; Swearing on an affidavit knowing or ought to have known to be false
+Professional misconduct; Swearing on an affidavit knowing or ought to have known to be false.

 The respondent provided a certified copy of the Grant of Probate to one of the beneficiary’s legal representative, RB who noticed and queried the discrepancy between the will with one witness signature and the will with two witness signatures.
 The respondent falsely responded to RB regarding the two witnesses.

-The Tribunal assessed the respondent’s present fitness to practise, and considered that an order for removal should not be made unless the Tribunal is persuaded of the respondent’s “probable permanent unfitness” for practice.
-The Tribunal formed the view that the respondent was unlikely to err in the same manner again and expressed remorse throughout the proceedings for her failure to observe professional standards.
+The Tribunal assessed the respondent’s present fitness to practise, and considered that an order for removal should not be made unless the Tribunal was persuaded of the respondent’s “probable permanent unfitness” for practice.
+The Tribunal formed the view that the respondent was unlikely to err in the same manner again and she expressed remorse throughout the proceedings for her failure to observe professional standards.
 The Tribunal took into consideration the respondent’s experience and the fact that she did not have prior history of any improper conduct and the fact that the respondent had continued to practise at her firm, and was not suspended by the Law Society.
 The Tribunal considered a number of character references provided by respected members of the community to be significant.

 As approved by Grace van Baarle, Manager, Ethics Solicitor, QLS Ethics and Practice Centre